-How to watch music videos in Apple Music
+Here's how to watch your favorite music videos right in Apple Music

 On your iPhone or iPad tap the Add button (it looks like a plus symbol) next to the video.
 On Apple TV, press the Menu button on the Siri Remote and then swipe up to the More button at the top of the screen (it looks like three dots).
 On Mac, click the Add button next to the video.

 The music video will now be listed in your Library where you can stream it.
-If you want to download music videos for offline viewing, download it onto your iPhone, iPad, or Mac (you can't download anything on Apple TV).
+If you want to download music videos for offline viewing, download it onto your iPhone, iPad, or Mac (you can't download anything on Apple TV, unfortunately).

 How to download music videos to your device in Apple Music